Community: Gjoa Haven

 Career: I currently work at the Continuing Care Centre (CCC) as a recreation therapy worker for the past 11 years.
 We are very fortunate to have a CCC in Gjoa Haven.

 Volunteer or board experience:

 I have been fortunate to serve as Hamlet councillor and as deputy mayor for one year.
 I have listened to community members’ concerns when I was on council.
+One of the highlights I brought up was building an Elder/youth camp, and it was built.
+It is important to engage Elders and youth.
+I’ve also mentioned clean up at a place called Avvaq — it use to be a camp many years ago and a mess was left at the camp.
+As a Hamlet councillor, I mentioned the area needs to be cleaned up and it was cleaned in the summertime.
+It brought employment to community members.
 I’ve sat on the Gjoa Haven District Education Authority (GHDEA) as well — I have served as chairperson, vice-chairperson and member.
 I’ve attended the Coalition of Nunavut DEAs’ annual general meeting to represent GHDEA.
 As chairperson for the Gjoa Haven DEA, we sent a letter past premier Eva Aariak to get both schools to get renovated and we have both schools renovated.

 Why are you running for MLA?